MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

    2018-01-23 22:28:34.818 +00:00 [Information] {"CorrelationId":null,"Subject":{"Operation":"RESPONSE DELETE /sessions/fc3222d7-09bd-4a89-a959-380f1e639340/force","UserPrincipalName":"azureuser","RemoteIpAddress":"x.x.x.x","StatusCode":200}}
    ```

-Correlating the above logs using LoginSessionId value, you can determine that the user `azureuser` logged in, created a session, and then deleted that session during the time range 2018-01-23 22:21 to 2018-01-23 22:28.
-We can also obtain other information like the machine IP address from which `azureuser` performed these actions (`RemoteIpAddress`) and whether the requests succeeded or failed (`StatusCode`).
-Request and Response for each user action can be correlated using the `CorrelationId`.
+Correlating the above logs using **LoginSessionId** value, you can determine that the user "azureuser" logged in, created a session, and then deleted that session during the time period range from 2018-01-23 22:21 to 2018-01-23 22:28.
+We can also obtain other information like the machine IP address from which "azureuser" performed these actions (**RemoteIpAddress**) and whether the requests succeeded or failed (**StatusCode**).
+In the second entry, notice that the Request and Response for each user action can be correlated using the **CorrelationId**.

 <a name="trouble"></a>